autowarefoundation/autoware-github-actions/deploy-docs/README.md

 # deploy-docs

 This action deploys [MkDocs](https://www.mkdocs.org/) documentation by [mike](https://github.com/jimporter/mike).
-When used for pull requests, it finds the files changed and adds a comment that includes the URLs to the files.
+When it is used for pull requests, it finds the files changed and adds a comment that includes the URLs to the files.
+Note that this workflow installs the limited number of plugins that are used in [Autoware](https://github.com/autowarefoundation/autoware).

 ## Usage